Dispersion forces between weakly disordered Van der Waals crystals: Induced dispersion forces in bilayer systems

-Here, $\chi_0$ is represented by the bubble sub-diagrams found in the four diagrams in Fig.~(\ref{fig:RPAdiagrams}) and describes the non-interacting density-density response function of each layer.
-The zero-temperature limit of $\chi_0$ can be evaluated for parabolic-band effective mass models, and in the presence of both valence- and conduction-bands, $\chi_0=\sum_{\alpha}\chi_0^{\alpha}$, where $\chi_0^{\alpha}$ is the Lindhard-function\cite{lindhard1954properties} of the $\alpha-$particle species.
-The integral over frequency in Eq.~(\ref{eq:pressure}) is over the imaginary frequency axis, and the arguments of $\chi_0^{\alpha}(q,i\omega)$ have been omitted for brevity.
-The application of Eq.~(\ref{eq:pressure}) assumes that thermal equilibrium has been reached among the electrons and holes, which is usually several orders of magnitude faster than the electron-hole recombination time, and does not limit experimental observations.
-For arbitrary electron/hole densities and interlayer separation distance, Eq.~(\ref{eq:pressure}) must be evaluated numerically.
-In Fig.~(\ref{fig:RPApressure}) we present the results of numerical calculations for the pressure ({\it i.e.} force per area) between two layers of atomically-thin crystals with optically-induced densities of electrons and holes defined by $r_{S}$.
-We immediately notice that the force between layers is attractive and that the magnitude varies dramatically with interlayer separation distance.
-This is a particular feature of the type of dispersion force that derives from the instantaneous Coulomb interaction (typically called Van der Waals forces) instead of forces originating from the transverse and retarded part of the electromagnetic field (typically called Casimir forces).
-While Casimir forces act at larger distances than Van der Waals forces, they are significantly weaker and they are independent of the amount of impurities in the materials, and therefore are not addressed in this article.
+In Fig.~(\ref{fig:RPApressure}) we present the results of numerical calculations for the pressure (i.e., force per area) between two layers of atomically thin crystals with induced densities of electrons and holes parametrized by $r_{s}$.
+We immediately notice that the force between layers is attractive and that the magnitude varies dramatically with interlayer separation distance as $V_{12}$ is dependent on $d$.
+This is a particular feature of the type of dispersion force that derives from the instantaneous Coulomb interaction (typically called van der Waals forces) instead of forces originating from the transverse and retarded parts of the electromagnetic field (typically called Casimir forces).
+While Casimir forces act at larger distances than van der Waals forces, they are significantly weaker and they are independent of the amount of impurities in the materials, and therefore are not addressed in this paper.